Policy on Photography

 - the permission of the owner of the material (if not the Archives Service) is obtained prior to photography when necessary.

 - the user determines that the lighting and Archives Service facilities are suitable for the purpose.
 Flash photography is not permitted.
 Space is restricted, particularly when the searchroom is busy.
 Therefore tripods are allowed at the discretion of searchroom staff.
 Documents may not be removed from the searchroom unless the user has booked to use the copy stand and is accompanied by a member of staff.

 - the photography does not disrupt other users of the searchroom.

-- If you consider the images taken to be of a quality which may be useful to the service, the offer of a set of duplicate negatives, prints, or TIFF files would be appreciated.
+- If you consider the images taken to be of a quality that may be useful to the service, the offer of a set of duplicate negatives, prints, or TIFF files would be appreciated.

-- There is a copy stand and lighting set which must be booked in advance.
+- There is a copy stand and lighting set, which must be booked in advance.
 We reserve the right to charge for staff time spent monitoring its use by visitors.